metio/terraform-provider-k8s/docs/data-sources/data_fluid_io_thin_runtime_v1alpha1_manifest.md

 Optional:

-- `disable_prometheus` (Boolean) Disable monitoring for Runtime Prometheus is enabled by default
+- `disable_prometheus` (Boolean) Disable monitoring for RuntimePrometheus is enabled by default
 - `fuse` (Attributes) The component spec of thinRuntime (see [below for nested schema](#nestedatt--spec--fuse))
 - `management` (Attributes) RuntimeManagement defines policies when managing the runtime (see [below for nested schema](#nestedatt--spec--management))
 - `profile_name` (String) The specific runtime profile name, empty value is used for handling datasets which mount another dataset